Skip navigation

 Direct Admission Program Information

 Students can apply no sooner than the beginning of their final undergraduate year and no later than two years following graduation.
-For example, a student graduating spring 2023 may apply for direct admission to enroll at Johns Hopkins SAIS in the fall 2023, 2024, or 2025 academic semesters.
 Students should submit their application during the cycle for academic year they intend to start at the school.

 • Direct Admission is available for all degree and certificate programs at all campuses except for the MIPP, MAGP, MASE (Online), MAGR (Online), DIA and PhD degree programs.